PedroMikhael/whatsapp-spam-detector/README.md

 # WhatsApp Spam Detector API 🤖

 A robust, rule-based API designed to detect spam in text messages, built with Python and Django, and deployed in a production-ready environment on AWS.

-This project was developed as an academic requirement for the computer Science course at UECE, under the supervision of Professor Rafael Lopes Gomes.
+This project was developed as an academic requirement for the Computer Science course at UECE, under the supervision of Professor Rafael Lopes Gomes.

 ---